luukasmakila/TiraLabra/README.md

 python demo.py
 ```

-Let the program train the model and once the training is done, window will pop up where you can start visualizing the networks predicitions against the real labels.
+Let the program train the model and once the training is done, a window will pop up where you can start visualizing the networks predicitions against the real labels.

-Architecture of the network and other hyperparameters can be modified in the demo.py
+Architecture of the network and other hyperparameters can be modified in the demo.py file.

 ## Docs
 - [Project specification docs](https://github.com/luukasmakila/neural-network-to-recognize-digits/blob/main/docs/spec_doc.md)